lmartinezj/exercises/exercises/src/test/resources/README.md

-use-match-expressions
+use-option

-# Exercise 21 > Use Match Expressions
+# Exercise 23 > Use Option

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.